pwtail/readme/README.md

 Balrog uses the **greenlet** hack, which is best known from it's use in sqlalchemy.
 It removes the need for your functions to have the async/await keywords despite having an async implementation.

-Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for demonstration.
+Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for those who hasn't seen it.

 **The plan of action**